 - The PI is requested to submit the project with a preselected student candidate that will perform the project and will commit to receive a dedicated mentorship by the program.

-- PIs who do not have already a candidate student for the can be assisted by the School to find a potential candidate before the final submission, please contact: firstname.lastname@example.org
+- PIs who do not have yet a candidate student for the project can be assisted by the School to find a potential candidate before the final submission, please contact: firstname.lastname@example.org

-- The BrainBoost fellows and their PIs will attend specific training and personal mentoring with professional mentors from the business and industry ecosystem to equip them with entrepreneurial as well as R&D skills assist with advancing their projects to application.
+- The BrainBoost fellows will attend specific training and personal mentoring with professional mentors from the business and industry ecosystem to equip them with entrepreneurial as well as R&D skills assist with advancing their projects to application.

 - The BrainBoost students will be expected to participate in all BrainBoost activities (events, seminars, conferences and courses – monthly basis).

 - BrainBoost accepts proposals from all Sagol School of Neuroscience affiliated PIs and grad students.

 - Graduate students and postdoctoral scholars from outside TAU can apply and are required to include a Sagol School PI member that will commit to host them for the application.

 - Students can approach Dr. Dana Bar-On for assistance in matching to a relevant PI.

 - PIs and students should assign a letter of commitment to the BrainBoost program.